 You can use the replication technique to protect against the permanent loss of data that is stored in the server database.
+The database backup can be full, incremental, or snapshot.
 To restore the database, you must have the database backup volumes.
-The database backup volumes can be full, incremental, or snapshot.
-You can restore the database from replicated volumes in the following ways:
+You can restore the database from backup volumes by either a point-in-time restore or a most current restore operation.